bright/new-www/content/blog/how-to-develop-a-healthcare-app-startup-owner-perspective.md

 ![](/images/healthcare_in_post2.png)

 Healthcare tech has to be customized from the very beginning.
-That’s why c**ustom healthcare software development** is the key to the successful launch of a product.
+That’s why **custom healthcare software development** is the key to the successful launch of a product.

 ## What is custom healthcare software development?